-There is a factory service bulletin for the following Buick models:
+There is a Factory Service Bulletin for all 2000-2013 Buick models:

-The Engine Control Module (ECM) controls the air/fuel metering system in order to provide the best possible combination of driveability, fuel economy, and emission control.
+The Engine Control Module (ECM) controls the air/fuel metering system in order to provide the best possible combination of drivability, fuel economy, and emission control.
 Fuel delivery is controlled differently during Open Loop and Closed Loop.
 During Open Loop, the ECM determines fuel delivery based on sensor signals without heated oxygen sensor (HO2S) input.
-During Closed Loop, the ECM adds HO2S inputs to calculate the short and long term fuel trim (FT) adjustments.
+During Closed Loop, the ECM adds HO2S inputs to calculate the short- and long-term fuel trim (FT) adjustments.
 If the HO2S indicates a lean condition, the fuel trim values will be above 0 percent.
 If the HO2S indicates a rich condition, the FT values will be below 0 percent.
-The short term FT values change rapidly in response to the HO2S voltage signals.
-The long term FT makes coarse adjustments in order to maintain an air/fuel ratio of 14.7:1.
+The short-term FT values change rapidly in response to the HO2S voltage signals.
+The long-term FT makes coarse adjustments in order to maintain an air/fuel ratio of 14.7:1.

 Need more information on how to fix the P0171 BUICK code?